python/typeshed/README.md

   the package being stubbed.
 * Don't pin the stubs.
 This is the most flexible option, but it carries the risk that the stubs become incompatible with the package being stubbed.
-  For example, when a new major version of the package is released and the stubs are updated before you update the package being stubbed.
+  For example, if a new major version of the package is released, there's a chance the stubs might be updated to reflect the new version of the runtime package before you update the package being stubbed.

 You can also use the different strategies as needed.
 For example, you could default match the pinning, but pin the stubs to a known good version when